Image-X-Institute/CBCTCardiacSegmentation/README.md

  ```

  The different segmentation methods are:
- -Synthetic: A synthetic CT is created by deforming a planning CT to match the CBCT.
+ - Synthetic: A synthetic CT is created by deforming a planning CT to match the CBCT.
 CT cardiac segmentation is then applied to this image.
- -Transform: The Planning CT is first segmented.
+ - Transform: The Planning CT is first segmented.
 The planning CT and CBCT are deformably registered and the output transformation is used to map the planning CT segmentations to the CBCT.
- -Direct: The CT segmentation method is directly applied to the CBCT image.
+ - Direct: The CT segmentation method is directly applied to the CBCT image.
 May perform unreliably, particularly for noisy CBCT images.

 ## Directory Structure